An overview of pricing strategy

 To help think about the strategy, let's start with your customer segment, value drives and differentiation.
 Here are 3 questions to ask yourself as you frame for pricing:

-1. Is the new functionality for existing customers and market segments or is it meant to attract new customer segments?
+Is the new functionality for existing customers and market segments or is it meant to attract new customer segments?

-2. Does the new functionality enhance existing value drivers or introduce new value drivers?
+Does the new functionality enhance existing value drivers or introduce new value drivers?

-3. Is the goal to increase positive differentiation or to reduce negative differentiation (turn your competitor’s advantages into table stakes)?
+Is the goal to increase positive differentiation or to reduce negative differentiation (turn your competitor’s advantages into table stakes)?

 To expand on this concept further, you can read more on these strategies here.

-How to Pricing Learning Resource
+How to Price Learning Resource

 Another important question we have had to answer is how to price learning resources.
-With distance learning and learning programs in high demand, it's critical to first understand the value to each stakeholder in order to price effectively.
+With distance learning and learning programs in high demand, it's critical to first understand the value to each stakeholder to price effectively.
 We’ve outlined the three points of view to understand: the individual, customer and vendor.
-Once we understand the value to each of the stakeholders we can go through a simplified decision tree to help us think about our pricing.
+Once we understand the value to each of the stakeholders, we can go through a simplified decision tree to help us think about our pricing.
 Here is an example of one of the decision trees:

 Read this blog post to see the second figure of the decision tree and more detail.